 Compatibility: Windows XP, Vista, 7, 8, 8.1 and 10.

 AOMEI Backupper is a decent backup software with both free and paid options.
-You can create backup of your Windows and all its settings to revert to it when required, and you get full control over what to backup.
-You can backup individual files/folders, partitions and disks.
+You can create a backup of Windows and all its settings to revert to it when required, and you get full control over what to backup.
+You can back up individual files/folders, partitions, and disks.
 A backup schedule can be created along with full backup sync to ensure all your files are properly backed up.

-Pricing: Free version will limited features and a Professional version for a price of $49 for lifetime for 2 PCs.
+Pricing: Free version with limited features and a Professional version for a price of $49.95 for a lifetime for 2 PCs.